 It’s now worth clicking the profile you were using previously, and then clicking the new one to see the difference.
 One thing you may notice is that the default profile looks wrong to you; this could be due to the way you see colors and contrast or because of your lighting.
 What counts is that you are comfortable with the color profile.
 If you don’t like the new profile, you can switch back, or go through the calibration process again, paying closer attention to the Apple logo against the background.

-If you use a device like this, you'll notice that it probably sets the colors differently from how you would do so using Apple's calibration assistant; this is because it detects the actual colors the display shows.
+If you use a device like this, you’ll notice that it probably sets the colors a bit differently from how you would do so using Apple’s calibration assistant; this is because it detects the actual colors the display shows.
 It can also factor in ambient lighting, and some of these devices can stay plugged into your Mac to alter the color profile as the lighting around you changes.
 This can be useful if you have a lot of natural light, since the color temperature changes during the day, or when the weather changes.
+Because of this, some photographers use monitors with hoods on the top and the sides of the display so ambient light doesn’t affect the colors as much.

-In either case, whether you use Apple's simple solution or a hardware device, you should consider calibrating your display.
-You may find that the colors look better with more contrast and without a blue or purple tinge.
-It's easy to do, and it can make your computing more comfortable.
+Whether you use Apple’s simple solution or a hardware device, you should consider calibrating your display.
+You may find that the colors look better, and if you do work with photos or videos, you see the exact colors in those media.
+It’s easy to do, and it can make your computing more comfortable.